 Phishers are extremely good at what they do.
 Just because an email has convincing brand logos, language, and a seemingly valid email address, it does not mean that it’s legitimate.
 Be skeptical when it comes to your email messages—if it looks even remotely suspicious, don’t open it.

 This is a good practice to keep in mind for not only Fr.
-Prince's emails but also your family, friends, or any other contacts you have.
+John's emails but also your family, friends, or any other contacts you have.

 Have a great day, and may you avoid the near occurrence of spammers.
 If you have any questions, please do not hesitate to contact us.